-Considerable information on grating clamp-up was available prior to the Preship Review.
+Done.
+Considerable information on grating clamp-up reliability was available prior to the Preship Review.
 As of that time, all sliders clamped up with 100% reliability while tracking, and with 90% reliability while slewing at the maximum rate.
-Further tests after the PSR were delayed by work on the grating system, but we have managed to run one more partial test (with slider 4) while slewing at the maximum rate (2° per second).
-We clamped up successfully at all 6 PAs tested.
-Further such tests will be conducted at more PAs and with the other slider this coming week.
-(Note, in the event of a clamp-up failure, the software now automatically includes a retry.
-As a final fallback, clamp-up can occur when converting to tracking speed after slewing.)
+Since then, some adjustments were made to the clamp-up routine and one further clamping-while-slewing test was run on each of sliders 3 and 4; no clamp-up failures occurred.
+Please note that, in the event of a clamp-up failure, the software now automatically includes a retry.
+As a final fallback, clamp-up should occur with complete reliability when converting to tracking speed after slewing.